FIWARE/tutorials.Extended-Properties/README.md

 Content-Length: 0
 ```

-### Reading multilingual data in normalized format
+### Reading multilingual data in normalised format

-Imaging that we want to get details of a specific entity (`urn:ngsi-ld:PointOfInterest:poi123456`) in normalized format
+Imagining that we want to get details of a specific entity (`urn:ngsi-ld:PointOfInterest:poi123456`) in normalised
-and without any reference to the language that we want to obtain the data.
-We should execute the following command:
+format and without any reference to the language that we want to obtain the data.
+We should execute the following
+command:

 #### :three: Request: